The Man Trap: Critical reception

 In 1966, The Hollywood Reporter said the episode was a "winner", with a lot of suspense and science fiction gadgets.
 In an interview published in the 1988 book The Star Trek Interview Book, Johnson claimed that the response of critics to "The Man Trap", and the initial episodes of Star Trek in general, was "complete bewilderment".
+Stating that "its special effects weren't very special", Bob Shiels of the Calgary Herald concluded "We were told that the voyage of the Enterprise is programmed to last five years but there appears to be no reason for keeping Star Trek around that long".
+Shiels preferred the also debuting Love on a Rooftop which, unlike Star Trek, provided background so viewers understood "what the show is supposed to be all about".
 In previewing the broadcast of "The Man Trap", The Daily Reporter said that Star Trek had the "usual far-fetched suppositions" present in other science fiction works, but praise was given to the acting skills of Shatner and the plots of the initial episodes.
 The Edwardsville Intelligencer called the reveal of the creature in the episode "the kicker of a great sci-fi plot".
 Daily Variety columnist Jack Hellman gave the episode an unfavorable review over its "lack of meaningful cast leads", who "move around with directorial precision with only violence to provide the excitement."
 The weekly edition of the magazine offered a similar opinion, stating that the Enterprise "trudged along for a long hour with hardly any relief from violence, killing, ugly stuff and a distasteful monster".